Frequently Asked Questions

 Servo motors are often found in precision robotic vehicles such as military bomb detonation and factories where cutting and forming metal needs to be precise like that of a car factory.

-What is the difference between a Servo Drive and Servo Drive Motor?
+What is the difference between a Servo Drive and Servo Motor?

 Servo drives tell the servo motor what to do and how to do it at lightning speed.
 Without a servo drive telling a servo motor what and how to do a task, we wouldn’t have many of the amazing tools and products we do today.
 From metal bed frames to vehicle roll cages and specialized robotics servo motors and drives work together to accomplish precision work.